MSHI 635: Design and Selection of IT Systems in Health Care

 Total program credits: 36

 Earning your Master of Science in Health Informatics from Regis sets you apart and expands your professional network — think of it as an investment in your future.
 Between scholarship opportunities and financial aid packages, advancing your education is within reach.
-Explore our Investing in Your Future graduate financing guide or sign up for one of our upcoming graduate financial aid information sessions.
+Explore our Investing in Your Future graduate financing guide or visit our Office of Financial Aid on the web.

 The Master of Science in Health Informatics is offered by the Data and Information Sciences Department in the Anderson College of Business and Computing.